Backlog reduction now. Public value later.

 The cost of the alternative

-A cataloguing backlog isn't just an operational inconvenience.
-It's a financial risk.
-AI-assisted cataloguing reduces the time to produce draft records — but professional review remains essential for every item that enters your catalogue.
+A cataloguing backlog isn’t just an operational inconvenience.
+It’s a financial risk and a risk to the return on your digitisation investment.
+AI-assisted processing reduces the time to produce draft records — but professional review remains essential for every item that enters your catalogue.

 A skilled archivist can catalogue around 10–20 items per day when working carefully to a recognised standard.
 For a collection backlog of 5,000 items, that represents a minimum of 250 working days — more than a full year of staff time, before any other duties.